liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-overriding-jsps/01-jsp-overrides-using-dynamic-includes.markdown

 The
 [`liferay-util:dynamic-include` tag](@platform-ref@/7.1/taglibs/util-taglib/liferay-util/dynamic-include.html)
 is placeholder into which you can inject content.
-Every JSP's dynamic include tag can be dynamically replaced with content.
-All you have to do is create a module that has content you want to insert, register that content with the dynamic include tag you want to replace, and deploy your module.
+Every JSP's dynamic include tag can be replaced with content.
+To do this, create a module that has content you want to insert, register that content with the dynamic include tag you want to replace, and deploy your module.

 +$$$